Scholarships for Continuing Undergraduate SPEA Students

 - These are full-year awards.
 Students who will be on campus only for the fall semester of the 2014-15 academic year are welcome to apply but, if selected, will receive only half the award.

 - Students must submit the names of two SPEA faculty members who can serve as references.
-SPEA faculty includes anyone who has taught the student in question in a SPEA course.
+SPEA faculty includes anyone who has taught the student in a SPEA course.

 - Per University guidelines, SPEA uses FASFA information from the current academic year (2013-14) to determine eligibility for scholarships that list financial need as a criteria.
 For more information on how FASFA is used to determine eligibility for need-based awards, please visit the Office of Student Financial Assistance website at http://www.indiana.edu/%7esfa/receiving/need.html.